Accuracy-Robustness Trade Off via Spiking Neural Network Gradient Sparsity Trail: Evaluation and analysis

 From the results in Table~\ref{tab:rebenchmark}, we observe that adversarial robustness of SEW-ResNet variants decrease when average pooling is employed in SEW-ResNet variants.
 Specifically, SEW-ResNet variants validation accuracy decrease under both FGSM and PGD attacks, with accuracy as low as 0.16\% and 2.88\% for SEW-ResNet34 on CIFAR-100 and as high as 1.28\% and 8.61\% for SEW-ResNet18 on CIFAR-10.
 Vice versa, models are able to improve generalization on clean validation, range from 1.13\% (for SEW-ResNet18) to 4.49\% (for SEW-ResNet50) on CIFAR-100.

 As shown in Figure~\ref{sparse_fig_avg}, input gradient sparsity is significantly reduced when average pooling is used in place of max pooling across all layers.
 Specifically, sparsity in the pooling layer is completely eliminated, leading to a 37.88\% reduction compared to max pooling, while a spiking neuron layers exhibit sparsity as low as 16.52\%.
 This observation is consistent with prior studies.
 For instance, \citet{fang2021deep} highlighted the importance of gradient magnitude in optimizing SNNs to enhance performance, while \citet{luu2024improvement} addressed training challenges by introducing signal concatenation, effectively scaling the gradient norm to improve generalization.
-Complete elimination of sparsity is also theoretically unachievable due to the inherent nature of SNNs.
-This residual sparsity arises from the binary nature of the spiking function—typically modeled using the Heaviside function as in Equation~\ref{heviside}—and is thus referred to as \textit{natural sparsity}.
+Complete elimination of sparsity is also theoretically unachievable due to the inherent sparse nature of spiking neurons in SNNs, typically modeled using the Heaviside function (as in Equation~\ref{heviside}) and is referred to as \textit{natural sparsity} within this context.